Georgia raids opposition party HQ, detains leader | DW | 23.02.2021

 Several opposition supporters were also detained.

 Melia has been arrested in a case related to anti-government demonstrations in 2019.
-He has been charged with "organizing mass violence" during the protests and faces up to nine years in prison.
+He was charged with "organizing mass violence" during the protests and faces up to nine years in prison.

 Last week, a court in Tbilisi ordered Melia be placed in pre-trial detention after he refused to pay an increased bail fee.